 You may also enjoy the Christmas Buggies & Go Karts Decoration Ideas: Get Creative & Enjoy The Ride! post.

 This post may contain affiliate links which won’t change your price but will share some commission.”

 SHOP VINTAGE JACK JUMPERS

-The Jack Jumpers may be my favorite on the porch this year, but a very close second are vintage snowshoes.
+The Jack Jumpers may be my favorite on the porch this year, but a very close second is vintage snowshoes.
 I found a couple of pairs last year in an antique shop.
-Definitely check out the post, Ski Lodge Vintage Snowshoes to learn all about all the available shapes and sizes and for more decorating tips too.
+Definitely check out the post, Ski Lodge Vintage Snowshoes, to learn all about all the available shapes and sizes and for more decorating tips, too.

 You will love seeing more of these vintage ski boots HERE.

 This year, I hung one snowshoe on each side of our entryway porch doors.
 No greens, scarves, or bows.
 Just the snowshoes themselves.
 I wanted them to sit pretty in the background, away from the porch.

 See what I mean about our little Vanna White? haha